uhlig-it/shop-alarm/README.markdown

 # MQTT Keyboard

 Listens to an input device via `evdev` and, on Enter, publishes the entered text to an MQTT topic.
-A listener would than, on message, disable the alarm system.
+A listener then, on message, disables the alarm system.
+Optionally, a blink1 device provides some visual feedback.

 # Synopsis